novuhq/novu/docker/enterprise/Readme.md

 To do this trail you will need to contact [sales](https://notify.novu.co/meetings/ryannovu/30minutes) to get a token.

+Note: This is not our preferred way of doing an enterprise trail, all features are available on Novu Cloud with a free trial.

 ## Before You Begin

 Ensure that the following software has been installed on your system: